centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-squid-snmp.md

 'cache.memory.usage.bytes'=265289728B;;;0; 'cache.filedescriptors.count'=45;;;0; 'cache.objects.count'=23;;;0;
 ```

-This command would trigger a WARNING alarm if the *cpu* utilizationis reported
+This command would trigger a WARNING alarm if the *cpu* utilization is reported
 as over 80% (`--warning-cpu='80'`) and a CRITICAL alarm if over 90%
 (`--critical-cpu='90'`).